Design and Manufacture of the RF Power Supply and RF Transmission Line for SANAEM Project Prometheus: Conclusions and Prospects

 \section{Conclusions and Prospects}

-The RF power supply and the RF transmission line for the SPP proton beamline are well under progress.
-Their educational and training values are immense since the accelerator physicists and engineers are able to design, to help the manufacturers to produce their design, and finally to compare the finished product to the concept they had initially.
-Moreover, the manufacturers understand the level of precision and details expected for accelerator component production.
-The fact that, in Turkey, there is now a set of physicists, engineers and manufacturers who can speak the same language, work on a complex product from its design to its delivery is a big asset.
+The RF power supply and the RF transmission line for the SPP proton beamline are designed, built and installed as a combined effort between the SPP team and local manufacturers.
+The measurement results (power and S-parameters, etc.) on the RF transmission line correspond well to the design expectations.

+The educational and training outcomes are immense since the accelerator physicists and engineers were able to design, to help the manufacturers to produce their design, and finally to compare the finished product to the concept they had initially.
+Moreover, the manufacturers understand the expectations concerning the level of precision and details for accelerator component production.
+And finally the fact that, in Turkey, there is now a set of physicists, engineers and manufacturers who can speak the same language, work on a complex product from its design to its delivery could be a big regional asset.